Transform Documentation

 dfpd.DataFrame

-Default to 0.8. percent of minutes in an hour needed to count as a complete hour.
-Percent as a float (e.g. 80% = 0.8) Only applicable if remove_partial set to True
+Fraction of minutes in an hour required to count as a complete hour, expressed as a float (e.g. 80% = 0.8).
+Defaults to 0.8.
+Only applicable when remove_partial is True.

-Default to 1.0. percent of hours in a day needed to count as a complete day.
-Percent as a float (e.g. 80% = 0.8) Only applicable if remove_partial set to True
+Fraction of hours in a day required to count as a complete day, expressed as a float (e.g. 80% = 0.8).
+Defaults to 1.0.
+Only applicable when remove_partial is True.

 Returns: